Homemade Salted Caramel

 • Bourbon Caramel: Add 1-2 tablespoons of bourbon after removing from heat.

-• Vanilla Caramel: instead of the salt flakes, stir through a teaspoon or 2 of pure vanilla extract.
+• Vanilla Caramel: Stir through a teaspoon or two of pure vanilla extract instead of salt flakes.

 • Spiced Caramel: Add ¼ teaspoon cinnamon and a pinch of nutmeg instead of the salt.